 The Essex Watch is a volunteer watchdog organization and public advocacy platform.
-It partners with engaged citizens and civic groups in various municipalities, and offers guidance on how to identify and raise awareness of misconduct in local government.
+It partners with engaged citizens and civic groups in various municipalities, and offers guidance on how to identify, report, and raise awareness of misconduct in local government.

 The Watch monitors public spending, contract awards, campaign finance, tax abatements, and development deals by elected officials to protect the interests of taxpayers and the local community.